pasqal-io/horqrux/docs/index.md

 # from docs import docutils # markdown-exec: hide
 print(fig_to_html(plt.gcf())) # markdown-exec: hide
 ```
-## Fitting a partial differential equation
+## Fitting a partial differential equation using DQC

+Finally, we show how to implement [DQC](https://arxiv.org/abs/2011.10395) to solve a partial differential equation.

 ```python exec="on" source="material-block" html="1"
 from __future__ import annotations